 Kelsey is a Regional Admissions Counselor based in the Minneapolis/St. Paul metro area.
-She works with incoming first year students at various high schools, as well as transfer students from St. Paul College, Century College, Anoka Ramsey Community College, Ridgewater College, Alexandria Technical & Community College, and St. Cloud Technical & Community College.
+She works with incoming first-year students at various high schools, as well as transfer students from St. Paul College, Century College, Anoka Ramsey Community College, and Ridgewater College.

 A transfer student herself, Kelsey attended Vermilion Community College her first year, then transferred as a sophomore to the College of St. Benedict/St. John’s University where she earned a Bachelor of Arts degree of Psychology in 2010.
 After taking a year off after college, she then received a Master’s degree from St. Cloud State University in College Counseling & Student Development in 2013.
 Before coming to work for the University of Minnesota Duluth last May, she worked for Ridgewater College in Willmar, MN as an Admissions Representative and Academic Advisor for 2 years.

 What’s your favorite thing about UMD?

 “My favorite thing about UMD is the Duluth community.
 Duluth and UMD have a strong connection, and both support each other.
 It’s hard to find that type of town/gown relationship.
 My hometown is only a couple hours away, so I spent quite a few Saturdays hanging out in Duluth with friends and family.
 It is the perfect size city.
 Not too big, not too small, and plenty of things to do.”